immersive-web/webxr-ar-module/explainer.md

  - Taking advantage of 6DoF tracking on devices (like [Tango](https://get.google.com/tango/) phones) with no associated headset.
  - Making use of head-tracking features for devices like [zSpace](http://zspace.com/) systems.

 These scenarios can make use of non-exclusive sessions to render tracked content to the page.
-While `deviceorientation` events can be used to facilitate the first case the other two need the additional tracking support that WebXR provides.
-Also, using a non-exclusive session also enables content to use a single rendering path for both magic window and immersive presentation modes and makes switching between magic window content and immersive presentation of that content easier.
+Using a non-exclusive session also enables content to use a single rendering path for both magic window and immersive presentation modes and makes switching between magic window content and immersive presentation of that content easier.

 Similar to mirroring, to make use of this mode an `XRPresentationContext` is provided as the `outputContext` at session creation time with a non-exclusive session.
 At that point content rendered to the `XRSession`'s `baseLayer` will be rendered to the canvas associated with the `outputContext`.
 The UA is also allowed to composite in additional content if desired.
 In the future, if multiple `XRLayers` are used their composited result will be what is displayed in the `outputContext`.
 Requests to create a non-exclusive session without an output context will be rejected.